- LIVING FOR FREE and GIVING

 Make money taking in paid guests - Airbnb.com.au has private accommodation listings in 34,000 cities worldwide.
 You can offer a room or your entire home for 1 night or a month or more.
 Most listings are for a few nights.
 Popular in Australia, for instance Bondi Beach in Sydney has 1,000 properties listed where you can stay, this is a great way to meet people and increase your income - from home.
 Airbnb are fairly efficient but in 2020 introduced suppressive regulations that owners must follow re covid.

 As always, if you need more ideas, want to have a chat or tell me of your successes, contact me.

 Get a free house

 Many people will give you an existing house when they want to build.
 There are usually 7 or 8 free houses listed on tradingpost.com.au and more on gumtree.com.au Search, you guessed it: 'free house'.
 You will need to get the house moved to a new location as they are probably going to build a new home on the land.
 Be creative in getting the house moved for free.
 However, even if you need to pay $30,000 it's a lot less than say, $200,000.
 The house may need some work, but you can get help from friends or do it yourself in your own good time.

-When I was a youngster, friends would get a large area of land and then, one by one, build each other's houses.
+When I was a youngster, friends would get a large area of land and then, one by one, build each other's houses on it.
 Someone would be a builder, plumber, electrician, plasterer etc. Or they would in turn call on help from other friends.
 Why not do this?
 Then work on getting the materials you need for free, or at least at trade price.
 One of the brightest ideas for getting your own home is to build or obtain a small one that you can enlarge later, if you decide to.

 I will be expanding this section and including 'free land' later on.
 However, use the ideas on this site, especially under 'free accomodation' above.
 Or think of your own creative ideas.